 When seasonal allergies strike they can bring with them a host of nasty symptoms including itchy and watery eyes, sneezing, a running nose and sore throat due to post-nasal drip.
 Medicating with anti-histamines isn’t a healthy option and can leave many feeling drowsy and fatigued.
 Luckily there are natural remedies that are making waves for their powerful anti-histamine-like effects and abilities to suppress seasonal allergy symptoms.

 All allergies have a gut component associated with them.
 Over 70% of our immune system is located in our gut and so it stands to reason that allergies of all kinds are impacted and worsened by poor gut health.
-This is likely why probiotics can have such a profound affect on reducing the symptoms of seasonal allergies.
-In a randomized, double-blind, placebo-controlled trial a yoghurt that contained the probiotic strain Bifidobacterium longum BB536 was used to treat forty subjects who suffered from Japanese cedar pollinosis.
-Subjects who were given the probiotic yoghurt experienced significantly reduced eye symptoms compared with the placebo yoghurt group as well as reduced nasal symptoms such as itching, rhinorrhea, and blockage.
+This is likely why probiotics can have such a profound effect on reducing the symptoms of seasonal allergies.
+In a randomized, double-blind, placebo-controlled trial a yogurt that contained the probiotic strain Bifidobacterium longum BB536 was used to treat forty subjects who suffered from Japanese cedar pollinosis.
+Subjects who were given the probiotic yogurt experienced significantly reduced eye symptoms compared with the placebo yogurt group as well as reduced nasal symptoms such as itching, rhinorrhea, and blockage.
 They also experienced reduced throat symptoms as well.

 Another randomized, double-blind, placebo-controlled clinical trial gave forty-nine patients with perennial allergic rhinitis either 100ml of heat-treated fermented milk containing Lactobacillus acidophilus strain L-92 or a placebo containing no probiotics.
 Researchers found statistically significant improvements of nasal symptoms, eye symptoms, and a clear decrease of the swelling and color of the nasal mucosa leading the researchers to suggest that oral administration of Lactobacillus acidophilus strain L-92 can alleviate the symptoms of perennial allergic rhinitis.